@gfazioli/mantine-list-view-table

 Empty State

-When no data is available to display, you can provide a custom empty state message using the emptyText
+When no data is available to display, you can customize the empty state using the emptyText

 No files found